SyncfusionExamples/multiple-users-edit-sequentially-in-word-document/README.md

-# multiple-users-edit-sequentially-in-word-document
+# How multiple users can edit sequentially in a Word document using Syncfusion Word processor
 This demo illustrates how multiple users can edit sequentially in a Word document using Syncfusion Word processor component (Document editor) in your Web application.
+The users are allowed one by one to edit the same document, the demo follows a check-in and check-out state for each document.
+So, a document can be edited by only one user at a time.